OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

 #### Prelude

 The best introduction to practical secure software development is the OWASP [Application Security Fragmentation][sdlc] article :

 _Or how I worried less and stood on the shoulders of giants._ - Spyros Gasteratos, Elie Saad

-Much of the material in this section is drawn from this OWASP [Integration Standards][wayfinder] project.
+Much of the material in this section is drawn from this OWASP [Integration Standards][intstand] project.

 #### Overview